amirivojdan/shekar/docs/en/getting_started/installation.md

 ## PyPI

 You can install Shekar with pip.
-By default, the `CPU` runtime of ONNX is included.
+By default, the `CPU` runtime of ONNX is included, which works on all platforms.

+### CPU Installation (All Platforms)

 <!-- termynal -->
 ```bash